A successful parasite must keep its host alive, finding the point where

 biggest threat to Democrats’ dominance of Washington is viewed favorably

-of respondents, compared with 35 percent who view it
+by 43 percent of respondents, compared with 35 percent who view it

 unfavorably.